 - The concentration of power among the privileged

 There was no equal division of power in the society.
 The 3rd estate was only had to pay taxes.

 There was a demand-supply gap of bread due to the increasing population and less production of grain.

-- With the abolition of feudal system of obligation and taxes, the clergy and the nobility came on the same level with the middle class.
+- With the abolition of the feudal system of obligation and taxes, the clergy and the nobility came on the same level as the middle class.

 - The poorer sections of the society, i.e. small peasants, landless labourers, servants, daily wage earners would have been disappointed with the outcome of the revolution.